andyli/blog/content/posts/2013/2013-03-04_hxml-tricks-every-haxe-user-should-know.md

 -main Test
 -cmd path/to/FlashDebugger Test.swf
 ```
-Or if you're on Mac, you can actually use <span
+Or if you're on Mac, you can actually use `-cmd open
-style="font-family: 'courier new', courier;">-cmd open
-Test.swf</span>, it will do the same as you double clicked on a swf
+Test.swf`, it will do the same as you double clicked on a swf
 file (or any other file!).

 **Java**